1. Cite Your Sources

 - – Numbers below ten must be written out in full.
 Numbers over 10 must be expressed in digits.

 - – Landscape photographs must be resized to a minimum width of 700 pixels and portrait photographs to a minimum width of 450 pixels.
+Due to the quantity of pictures we receive photographs that exceed 3000 pixels in width will not be accepted as they slow our programs down.

 - – Do not use ‘&’ in replacement of ‘and’ or any ‘text message English’.
 Symbols can be used when it comes to currency: $, R etc… Please specify which dollar you are referring to e.g. US$100.